nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag/tag_reference.rst

    :class: tag-reference

    ====================================== ==========================================================================================
    Attribute                              Description
    ====================================== ==========================================================================================
    var ``required``                       Variable name used when storing in the request scope. name                                   The name to acquire the value.
 Specify either name attribute or value attribute. value                                  Value.Used to specify a value directly.Specify either name attribute or value attribute. scope                                  Configure the scope for storing variables.
                                           Scope that can be specified is given below.
-                                          page: ページスコープ
+                                          page: Page scope
-                                          request: リクエストスコープ
+                                          request: Request scope
-                                          デフォルトはリクエストスコープ。
+                                          Default is request scope.
-   bySingleValue                          nameAttributeに対応する値を単一値として取得するか否か。
+   bySingleValue                          Whether to acquire the value corresponding to the name attribute as a single value.
-                                          デフォルトは ``true`` 。
+                                          Default is ``true``.
    ====================================== ==========================================================================================

 .. _tag-include_tag: